In this Article...quick links

 Refer Directly to Your Slides

 Harness the power of pausing to help people keep up and absorb what you’re sharing is even more important in a removed presenting environment.
-That’s because, without an audience in front of us, we tend to speed up and truncate our pauses even more.
+That’s because, without an audience in front of us when we present via video call, we tend to speed up and truncate our pauses even more.
 So be extra mindful of this and of your audience.

 At the end of the day, listeners lost means a missed opportunity to get your message across.

-Video calling through Skype and other technologies is incredibly useful and convenient but can make presentations dull and boring for both the audience and the presenter.
+Video calling through Zoom or Teams and other technologies is incredibly useful and convenient but can make presentations dull and boring for both the audience and the presenter.
 For this reason, it’s even more important to find ways to have fun and inject some humour during the presentation (if possible).

 Now, this doesn’t mean you need to tell them reams of jokes!
 What it does mean though, is that you need to give yourself, and the audience, the permission to have some banter and moments of ‘lightness’ during the presentation.
 Don’t take the entire experience too seriously or you’ll bleed the presentation dry of any interactivity.